What are the official nicknames of the states of America and how they appeared

 North Dakota

-North Dakota is nicknamed “Peace Garden State” because of the presence of the International Peace Garden between North Dakota and the Canadian province of Manitoba.
+North Dakota's nickname is the “Peace Garden State” due to the presence of the International Peace Garden between North Dakota and the Canadian province of Manitoba.

 Ohio